-Photonics is becoming a major player in the Agrofood industry.
+Photonics is becoming a major player in the Agrifood industry.
 The speed and accuracy of light sources will be of tremendous help to farmers and food specialists to improve their products.
-During PHAPPS week you learn how your Agrofood business can benefit from photonics technology.
+During Photonics Applications week you learn how your Agrofood business can benefit from photonics technology.

 Detecting crop and water quality